 I have been commissioned to make site-specific work for a variety of rural and urban sites including: changing the skyline of London with a flock of one hundred artificial birds on a city roof; trying to make a straight rainbow on the Pentland Hills in Scotland; creating a taste of summer in mid-winter on the streets of Helsinki, Finland with UV light and ice cream; installing a temporary camera obscura in Westonbirt Arboretum, Gloucestershire and Shingle Street Beach, Suffolk; getting hundreds of people to dance under magenta spotlights in forgotten corners of north London; and using one of the earliest photographic processes to record over 500 Cambridge residents’ curious objects.

-I am currently Senior Lecturer in Fine Art on undergraduate and postgraduate programmes at University of Suffolk, UK.
+I am currently Senior Lecturer in Fine Art at University of Suffolk, UK.